Exporting Kubernetes availability monitor metrics¶

 | check_name | The name of the check |

-| check_service | The name of the service that is being checked |
+| check_service | The name of the service that's being checked |

 | job_name | The name of the Kavmon job (e.g., "kavmon") |

-| custom labels | Any additional labels configured via AM_OTEL_LABELS |
+| custom labels | Any additional labels configured via AM_OTEL_LABELS (OTel method) or AM_PUSHGATEWAY_LABELS (Pushgateway method) |

-Metric Values¶
+Metric values¶

 The health status of each check is represented by the gauge value: